amiruafiq/SahurHackhathon-SurauDonationIntelligence/readme.md

 # 🕌 Masjid Finance Dashboard

-> A serverless AWS SaaS platform that enables mosques and suraus to upload bank statements, auto-process transactions, and visualise finance data on an interactive dashboard — with a multi-tenant web portal for self-service access.
+> A serverless AWS SaaS platform that enables mosques and suraus to upload bank statements, auto-process transactions, and visualise finance data on an interactive dashboard (ETL)— with a multi-tenant web portal for self-service access.

-Built for: **AWS Hackathon 2026**
+Built for: **Sahur Hackathon 2026**
 Status: 🚧 In Development

 ---